Junior Individual Savings Accounts (ISAs) are long-term, tax-free savings accounts for children.

 There are 2 types of Junior ISA:

-- a cash Junior ISA, eg you won’t pay tax on interest on the cash you save
+- a cash Junior ISA, for example you will not pay tax on interest on the cash you save

-- a stocks and shares Junior ISA, eg your cash is invested and you won’t pay tax on any capital growth or dividends you receive
+- a stocks and shares Junior ISA, for example your cash is invested and you will not pay tax on any capital growth or dividends you receive

 Your child can have one or both types of Junior ISA.

-The child can take control of the account when they’re 16, but can’t withdraw the money until they turn 18.
+The child can take control of the account when they’re 16, but cannot withdraw the money until they turn 18.